-CRIME ALERTS: The Department of Public Safety distributes Crime Alerts via email and/or on- campus flyers to notify students, faculty, and staff of crimes that represent a serious or continuing threat to the campus community.
+CRIME ALERTS: DPS distributes Crime Alerts via email and/or oncampus flyers to notify students, faculty, and staff of crimes that represent a serious or continuing threat to the campus community.
 Crime Alerts are different from Trojan Alerts in that they provide information on crimes that have occurred on-campus or in the university's patrol and response area.